Toolbox

 Blood Pressure Interpreter

 Enter your systolic (top number) and diastolic (bottom number) from your most recent reading.
+Multiple readings averaged across days give a more reliable picture than any single measurement.

-Medications that may affect your reading
+Medications that may affect your result

 About this tool